Sant'Eustachio: Interior

 The interior has a cruciform architectural plan and consists of a single nave.
 Its construction was carried out in mature Baroque style under the supervision of the architects Cesare Corvara and Antonio Canevari.
 The nave is marked on each side by three pilasters resting on a broad base.
 The pilasters are decked with fluted white marble and surmounted by composite capitals.

 The rib vault is stuccoed with flowers and leaves.
 The crossing is covered with a dome with a representation of the Holy Spirit in its middle.

 The main altar was commissioned by Cardinal Neri Corsini and designed by the architect Nicola Salvi.
 He made it into an elegant and refined synthesis of marble and gilded metal.
 The top of the altar rests on an urn in porphyry rosso antico, the costly stone of the ancients, that contains the putative relics of Saint Eustace.
 The altarpiece was painted in 1727 by Francesco Ferdinandi (1679–1740), also named "l'Imperiali".
 It represents the martyrdom of Saint Eustace and his family who were roasted to death inside a bronze statue of a bull or an ox, in the year AD 118.
 The gilded wooden baldachin (circa 1746) over the main altar is attributed to Ferdinando Fuga (1699–1781).

 The rear of the church is almost completely covered with the organ, made by Johann Conrad Werle in 1767.
 The gilded balustrade and the wooden front of the organ were executed in Rococo style by Bernardino Mammucari, Francesco Michetti and Carlo Pacilli.
 Above the organ stands a glass window representing "the Penitent Magdalene", realized in the last decade of the 19th century by Gabriel and Louis Gesta di Tolosa.

-The pulpit was executed in polychrome marble and dates from 1937.
+The pulpit was executed in polychrome marble and dates from 1937 to commemorate Pope Benedict XV (1914-1922) who as Cardinal Giacoma della Chiesa frequently preached in this church.
+His mother, Marquesa della Chiesa lived in the apartments across the street from the church.